JeggerAgain/swrveGifApp/README.md

 To Do:
--Jasmine Unit Tests
+- Jasmine Unit Tests
--Media Queries to fix margins on mobile
+- Media Queries to fix margins on mobile
--Change cursor to pointer on Filter and Arrows to indicate clickable
+- Change cursor to pointer on Filter and Arrows to indicate clickable

 Icons by https://fortawesome.github.io/Font-Awesome/icons/